johnthebrat7/Premier-League-Analytics-Platform-/README.md

-A robust, enterprise-standard backend system built with Java 21 and Spring Boot 3.3.1.
+A robust, enterprise-standard backend system built with Java 17 and Spring Boot .
 This project provides a comprehensive RESTful API for managing and querying English Premier League player statistics, utilizing a highly scalable Controller-Service-Repository architecture.

 🚀 Technical Stack

-Language: Java 21 (LTS)
+Language: Java 17

 Framework: Spring Boot